All businesses that sell or handle food must be registered with one of the suitable registration authorities, under the Food Act 1984.

 Before undertaking any works, you must:

-Once all of the above requirements are addressed and satisfied, then approval can be granted to commence the suitable works to obtain registration under the Food Act 1984.
+Once all of the above requirements are addressed and satisfied, then approval may be granted to commence the suitable works to obtain registration under the Food Act 1984.

 Alternatively, you can choose to lease a registered commercial kitchen that already meets the Food Act 1984 requirements.